The Kimberlite

 Element

-Its name comes from the town of Kimberley in South Africa, where it was discovered.
+Its name comes from the city of Kimberley in South Africa, where it was discovered.

-It forms at great depths, literally in the heart of volcanoes.
+It forms at extremely great depths, literally at the heart of volcanoes.

-Often a harbinger of the presence of diamonds - always in small quantities - Kimberlite is an ultramafic igneous rock rich in Olivine, Diopside and Phlogopite.
-The variability of these minerals will modify its hardness and structure.
+Often indicative of the presence of diamonds—always in small quantities—kimberlite is an ultramafic igneous rock rich in olivine, diopside, and phlogopite.
+The variability of these minerals affects its hardness and structure.

-Its hardness will vary between 6 and 7 on the Mohs scale - making it a relatively hard stone.
+Its hardness ranges from 6 to 7 on the Mohs scale—making it a relatively hard stone.

 Lithotherapy